Ginger: Origin, benefits and uses

 Origin and characteristics of ginger

-Ginger(Zingiber officinale) is a herbaceous plant native to Southeast Asia, cultivated for over 3,000 years.
-It is its rhizomes (often called roots) that are used, fresh or dried, then ground into powder.
+Ginger (Zingiber officinale) is a herbaceous plant native to Southeast Asia that has been cultivated for over 3,000 years.
+Its rhizomes (often called roots) are used, either fresh or dried, and then ground into powder.

 Ginger is traditionally used in Ayurvedic and Chinese medicine to support digestion, accompany periods of fatigue and promotegeneral balance in the body.